Dowsby Hall: Description

 Rainwater head or Launder box dated 1630 drains the gulley between the parallel ridges on the north side.
-Four southern bays of the original seven bay east front demolished in late18th century leaving three northern bays.
+Four southern bays of the original seven bay east front demolished in the late 18th century leaving three northern bays.
 Mullioned windows, some of which have recently been re-fenestrated, having been previously blocked with brick.
 Projecting moulded cornice above corbelled out bay window at third-floor level above the canted or bay oriel windows of the first and second floors.
 A similar moulded cornice crowned with a gablet with obelisks on apex and kneelers above the windows of the two other remaining bays.

 Inside a billiards room with 17th. century oak fielded panelling with chamfered beam and small panelled cupboard doors flanking fireplace.
 The original hall has been split with the insertion of an early 18th. century bolection moulded panelled dining room and a mid-18th. century marbled panelled drawing room.

 Architectural attribution

 There is considerable uncertainty as to who was the architect of Dowsby Hall and for whom it was built.
 David Roberts in his original study published in 1973, reconstructed the frontage and layout of the Hall.
 He suggested on comparison with similarities in drawings in John Thorpe's book of plans in the Sir John Soane Museum that John Thorpe is likely to have been the architect of Dowsby Hall.
 John Thorpe has been accepted as the architect in subsequent published literature.
 Sir Howard Colvin cautions against too readily accepting Thorpe as the architect, as his book of plans contains new projects, surveys of existing buildings, and others that are probably copies of designs by other surveyors.
 One of the plans also shows alterations, which may imply that another architect was involved in the design of house and the plans were changed.